Chapter 03

 The Foundation has long been a champion of foundational research — in public health, agricultural science, climate resilience, and more.
 In 2025, with research budgets being cut at the moment they matter most, we returned to that posture with new urgency.

 Our partnership with the American Heart Association’s Health Care by Food initiative is generating 28 studies across the country, providing the robust evidence that health insurers, Medicaid programs, and state policymakers need to act.
-Stanford University research we supported that Regenerative School Meals deliver a triple opportunity across child nutrition, climate-resilient agriculture, and rural economies, attracting investors from other sectors.
+Stanford University research we supported shows that Regenerative School Meals deliver a triple opportunity across child nutrition, climate-resilient agriculture, and rural economies, attracting investors from other sectors.
 Backing that kind of evidence takes patience and sustained funding.
 Done well, it pays dividends — accelerating the adoption and scale of what works.

 Funding science was the Foundation’s first idea in 1913.
 In 2025, it became one of our sharpest tools again.